Lawn Care Seeding along with Watering are two very Environmentally Friendly Procedures that are very Simple to do and are Cost Effective

 With a new lawn you don’t have to worry about matching the rest of the lawn you have a clean slate so to speak.

-When Lawn Care Seeding Choose a high quality grass seed mixture that has no weed seeds and little dead weight as the germination rate of grass seed varies between less than a week to almost four weeks depending on conditions and seed type.
+When Lawn Care Seeding Choose a high quality grass seed mixture that has no weed seeds and little dead weight.
+This way germination rate of grass seed varies between less than a week to almost four weeks depending on conditions and seed type.

 If you bought a single seed type that takes almost four weeks to germinate then you will most likely have any local weed growing before the seed has a chance to take hold.

-By getting a quality mixture, you have a higher percentage of the early germinating seeds in the first week growing (compared to bargain mixture that will have more immature seeds, which means less grass growing) to give shelter to slower germinating seeds and grass growing on the lawn help in preventing the introduction of weeds.
+By getting a quality mixture, you have a higher percentage of the early germinating seeds in the first week growing.
+Compared to a bargain mixture that will have more immature seeds, which means less grass growing.
+When grass grows it gives shelter to slower germinating seeds and grass growing on the lawn helping in preventing the introduction of weeds.